CitadelCS/PA-Password-Checker/README.md

-# Dice Game :game_die:
+# Password Checker :white_check_mark:
 ![Dice Logo](/img/dice.jpg)

 ## Objectives
-* To practice the 3-step problem solving process
+* To process strings and characters
-* To use random numbers
-* To use conditional statements – if, if-else, and switch
+* To practice conditional statements
-* To practice following specific output format guidelines
+* To see loops in action

 ## Collaboration policy
 Please see the syllabus for the full policy.
 This course permits many forms of collaboration, including with course staff and classmates.
 However, you must be careful to collaborate only as authorized below.
 If you get stuck, check out code examples from the textbook, or post on Discord in the #201 channel (without revealing your solutions), DM the course staff, or visit tutoring.